-Consumers’ payment choices are also changing rapidly, thanks to a boom in new financial technology, apps and other payment services.
-As mobile and contactless payments slowly grow in popularity, retailers, banks and other financial services companies are increasingly debuting new ways to pay for goods and services.
+Once upon a time, people mostly shopped at brick-and-mortar stores or ordered merchandise by mail or over the telephone.
+But those days are long gone, as most of us choose to shop online instead for many of our purchases, which has only become more popular in the wake of the COVID-19 pandemic.Consumers’ payment choices are also changing rapidly, thanks to a boom in new financial technology, mobile apps and other payment services.
+As mobile and contactless payments quickly grow in popularity, retailers, banks and other financial services companies are rapidly debuting new ways to pay for goods and services.

 Here’s a closer look at how the retail and payment landscape has evolved over the years.